trustfractal/did_registry_demo/README.md

 By calling `getFractalId` with an address, you get back its controlling user's `fractalId`.
 If two addresses return the same identifier, you can be sure they belong to the same person.
 Conversely, if two addresses return different identifiers, you can be sure they belong to different people.

+If `getFractalId` returns `0`, that means the address isn't associated with any user known to Fractal.
+Be sure to check its return value!

 <details>
   <summary>👁 Step-by-step demonstration</summary>